Pitman transforms and Brownian motion in the interval viewed as an affine alcove: Asymptotics for representations of the affine algebra

 \subsection{Asymptotics for the crystal $B(\infty)$ of $A_1^{(1)}$}

-The infinity crystal $B(\infty)$ of Kashiwara (\cite{kash93}) is the crystal of the Verma module with highest weight $0$ of $A_1^{(1)}$.
+The infinity crystal $B(\infty)$ of Kashiwara \cite{kash93} is the crystal of the Verma module with highest weight $0$ of $A_1^{(1)}$.
+It gives a combinatorial graph describing precisely this module.
 This crystal is important since any irreducible highest weight crystal may be obtained from $B(\infty)$.
-It is shown in Nakashima and Zelevinski (\cite{nakash}) that using string parametrizations, a realization of $B(\infty)$ is given by
+It is shown in Kashiwara \cite{kash93}, and more explicitely in Nakashima and Zelevinski \cite{nakash}, that using string parametrizations, a realization of $B(\infty)$ is given by